-It is basically the SUMIF function with two or more ranges and corresponding criteria.
+It is basically the SUMIF function with two or more ranges and corresponding criteria (hence the S in SUMIFS).
 The form is a bit different from SUMIF because the sum range comes first, and then the multiple criteria ranges and corresponding criteria.
 Think about the parts in relation to this problem: